nuwebdev/prototype/flaskr/proposal/proposal.md

 Front-end:
   -   Bootstrap: Used for front-end design to ensure a responsive and modern user interface.
-  -   HMTL: Basic structure of web pages, with Bootstrap managing CSS.
+  -   HTML: Basic structure of web pages, with Bootstrap managing CSS.

 Back-end:
   -   Flask: Serving as the back-end framework, handling routing, server-side logic, and integration between front-end and    database.
 Uses Flask to dynamically generate HTML content based on backend data.